Amda Seyon I: Eastern campaigns

-Later campaigns

 Causes

 The most important primary source for his reign, The Glorious Victories, describes the extensive military campaigns Amda Seyon undertook in the plains drained by the Awash River.
 Beginning on 24 Yakatit (18 February), the Emperor led his army against a number of enemies; another document, referring to this year, states that he defeated 10 kings.
 Rebellion in the Muslim provinces stemmed from the threat to Islam by Amda Seyon, magnified by the earlier loss of trade from his campaigns.
 This defiance was encouraged and perhaps even instigated by religious leaders in Ifat and other Muslim provinces.
 The "false prophet" reported as having fled from Hadiya during the 1316/7 campaigns continued spreading propaganda against the king in Ifat, where he was one of Sabr ad-Din's advisors.
 The chronicle states:

 A second religious leader is noted as having fomented trouble in the region, specifically in Adal and Mora.
-He is called "Salih whose title was Qazī" (which it notes is a title similar to an Archbishop), and is described as being revered and feared like God by the kings and rulers in the region.
+He is called "Salih whose title was Qazī" (which it notes is a title similar to an archbishop), and is described as being revered and feared like God by the kings and rulers in the region.
 The chronicle ascribes blame to Salīh, stating that it was he "who gathered the Muslim troops, kings, and rulers" against the Emperor.

 As a result of these instigations and conditions, Sabr ad-Din I, governor of Ifat as well as brother and successor to Haqq ad-Din, showed defiance to Amda Seyon by confiscating some of the Emperor's goods in transit from the coast (i.e. Zeila), similar to what his brother had done before him.
 Amda Seyon was furious with Sabr ad-Din, saying to him, "You took away the commodities belonging to me obtained in exchange for the large quantity of gold and silver I had entrusted to the merchants... you imprisoned the traders who did business for me."